hmaldonadovilla/community-kitchen/SetupInstructions.md

         ```

         Supported conditions: `equals` (string/array), `greaterThan`, `lessThan`.
 Actions: `required` true/false, `min`, `max`, `allowed`, `disallowed`.
+      - Scope rules to follow-up only: add `"phase": "followup"` to a rule when it should only block follow-up actions (e.g., require `FINAL_QTY` during follow-up but keep it optional on submit).

+    - Computed fields (`derivedValue`):
+      - Use when a value should auto-calc from another field (e.g., expiration date = meal prep date + 2 days), optionally hidden.
+      - Add in Config JSON (works for main or line-item fields):

+        ```json
+        {
+          "derivedValue": {
+            "dependsOn": "MEAL_DATE",
+            "op": "addDays",
+            "offsetDays": 2,
+            "hidden": true
+          }
+        }
+        ```

+      - Supported op: `addDays` (offset can be negative).
+The value is recomputed when dependencies change and is stored with the submission; use `visibility` to hide if needed.

         Validation messages can be localized. `message` accepts a string or an object keyed by language (EN/FR/NL) and falls back to English.
 Example: